burntsouup/JavaScript/1 - Introduction.md

     - **Global Execution Context** (GEC) - when the engine receives a script file, by default, it creates a single EC, called the GEC.
 This is where all code (variables and functions) that are not inside a function are stored and executed

-      - note - the GEC for the browser is the `window` object.
+      :warning: the GEC for the browser is the `window` object.
 The GEC for a non-browser is the `global` object

     - **Function Execution Context** (FEC) - whenever a function is called, the engine creates a FEC within the GEC, to execute code within that function